 8. Grandparents can get through when parents cannot.

-Parents are the main teachers, disciplinarians, chore setters, and commitment keepers in children’s lives.
-But sometimes kids have a hard time listening or seeing past the “no” to understand the “why.”
+Parents are the primary teachers, disciplinarians, chore setters, and commitment keepers in children’s lives.
+But sometimes, kids have difficulty listening or seeing past the “no” to understand the “why.”
 This is an excellent time for grandparents to step in!

 9. It’s better for everyone’s mental health.